-But if you tend to like blander foods, I think you’ll like it.
+If you tend to like blander foods, or your kids do, I think you’ll like it.
 I took the basis from The $5 Dinner Mom Cookbook: 200 Recipes for Quick, Delicious, and Nourishing Meals That Are Easy on the Budget and a Snap to Prepare and it was good, just not quite as “sharp” somehow as what I was thinking.
 Or maybe it need some tomatillo sauce.

 I served this with rice and beans so cut her recipe in half to try to fill a 9×9 pan instead of a 9×13.
 This made 6 enchiladas but the last two were a bit stuffed so you could easily make it 8 I think and add a bit more cheese.
 Oh, I also put some cheese inside each one rather than having it all on the top.